 Paint the jar with the water/glue solution and stick on your paper pieces to create a pattern.
 Leave to dry for a short while and coat in the water/glue solution to make it waterproof.
 You could add a handle or simply dot around the garden to enjoy on summer nights.

-You may also like the Epsom Salt Jars on our Mothers Day Crafts article.
+You May Also Enjoy Epsom Salt Jars on our Mothers Day Crafts article.

 We love these cute cardboard tube owls from the Natural Kids Team.
 Created using inner tubes from wrapping paper, paper towels etc., paints and a few accessories they will keep kids of all ages amused for a while.